Disentangling Object Motion and Occlusion for Unsupervised Multi-frame Monocular Depth: Introduction

 3D environmental information is crucial for autonomous vehicles, robots, and AR/VR applications.
 Self-supervised monocular depth prediction~\cite{monodepth,monodepth2,packnet,featdepth} provides an efficient solution to retrieve 3D information from a single camera without requiring expensive sensors or labeled data.
 In recent years these methods are getting more and more popular in both the research and industry communities.

 Conventional self-supervised monocular depth prediction methods~\cite{monodepth,monodepth2,packnet} take a single image as input and predicts the dense depth map.
-They generally use a re-projection loss which constraints the geometric consistency between adjacent frames in the training level, but they are not capable of geometric reasoning through temporal frames in the prediction level, which limits their overall performance.
+They generally use a re-projection loss which constraints the geometric consistency between adjacent frames in the training loss level, but they are not capable of geometric reasoning through temporal frames in the network prediction level, which limits their overall performance.

-Temporal and spatially continuous images are available in most real-world scenarios like moving autonomous vehicles~\cite{Cityscapes,kitti} or smart devices~\cite{ha2016high,joshi2014micro}.
-Recent years multi-frame monocular depth prediction methods~\cite{cs2018depthnet,manydepth,monorec,patil2020dont,wang2019recurrent,zhang2019exploiting} are proposed to utilize the temporal image sequences as input to improve the depth prediction accuracy.
-Cost-volume-based methods~\cite{manydepth,monorec} adopted the cost volume from stereo match tasks to enable the geometric reasoning through temporal image sequences in the prediction level, and achieved overall state-of-the-art depth prediction accuracy while not requiring time-consuming recurrent networks.
+Temporal and spatially continuous images are available in most real-world scenarios like autonomous vehicles~\cite{Cityscapes,kitti} or smart devices~\cite{ha2016high,joshi2014micro}.
+Recent years multi-frame monocular depth prediction methods~\cite{cs2018depthnet,manydepth,monorec,patil2020dont,wang2019recurrent,zhang2019exploiting} are proposed to utilize the temporal image sequences to improve the depth prediction accuracy.
+Cost-volume-based methods~\cite{manydepth,monorec} adopted the cost volume from stereo match tasks to enable the geometric reasoning through temporal image sequences in the network prediction level, and achieved overall state-of-the-art depth prediction accuracy while not requiring time-consuming recurrent networks.

 However, both the re-projection loss function and the cost volume construction are based on the static environment assumption, which does not hold for most real-world scenarios.
-Object motion will break this assumption and cause re-projection mismatch and occlusion problems.
-The cost voxels and loss values in the dynamic object areas are unable to reflect the quality of depth hypothesis and prediction, which will mislead the model training.
+Object motion will violate this assumption and cause re-projection mismatch and occlusion problems.
+The cost volume and loss values in the dynamic object areas are unable to reflect the quality of depth hypothesis and prediction, which will mislead the model training.
 Recent work~\cite{sgdepth,monodepth2,frozen,instadm} attempted to optimize depth prediction of dynamic object areas and achieved noticeable improvements, but they still have several drawbacks.
-(1) They only solve the mismatch problem at the loss function level, the model still cannot reason geometric constraints through temporal frames for dynamic objects, which limits its accuracy potential.
+(1) They only solve the mismatch problem at the loss function level, still cannot reason geometric constraints through temporal frames for dynamic objects, which limits its accuracy potential.
 (2) The occlusion problem introduced by object motions is still unsolved.
-(3) Explicitly predicting object motions involves redundant models, increased complexity, and does not work for the motions of non-rigid objects.
+(3) Redundant object motion prediction networks increased the model complexity and does not work for the motions of non-rigid objects.